 - Put your goal on paper and stick it on the fridge so you have a constant reminder of what you’re aiming to achieve.

 - Use mobile phone apps to measure your progress.
 Structured exercise plans as well as personal trainer apps are freely available.
-If walking is your thing, download our Ground Miles app and walk your way to health and wellbeing.

 You’re likely to find it easier to do physical activity if you build it into your everyday life.
 Try to spend as little time as possible being inactive.
 You can include daily activities, structured exercise and sport, or a combination of these, into your weekly goal.
 It all counts.
-Here’s just a selection of ideas to break down those barriers and get you more active without realising it.
+Here’s just a selection of ideas for beginners to break down those barriers and get you more active without realising it.

 - If you have children and they take up the majority of your time, why not exercise with them?
 You could go on a family bike ride for example, or go bowling or ice-skating.
 Or if they’re younger, take them to an indoor soft play area and run around with them.

 - If you have a busy work life, fit exercise around it.
 Head out early and hit the gym before work or wind down with a swim afterwards.
 It can be a great way to process the day.

-- Walk or cycle to work or your kids to school a couple of days or more a week.
+- Walk or cycle to work or with your kids to school a couple of days or more a week.

 - Instead of watching TV in the evening, walk to and from the cinema to watch a film.